-In fast-paced financial environments with pressures on deal execution, and regulator focus on accountability-based governance, it’s important financial and risk professionals understand the behaviour of credit default swaps (CDSs) for the purposes of risk management, when trading, and structuring complex products based on, the “plain vanilla” CDS.
+In fast-paced financial environments with pressures on deal execution, and regulator focus on accountability-based governance, it’s important that financial and risk professionals understand the behaviour of credit default swaps (CDSs) for the purposes of risk management, when trading, and structuring complex products based on, the ‘plain vanilla’ CDS.

-Additionally, readers can learn from case studies and over 70 illustrations which have been incorporated to simplify product rules, along with Determination Committee decisions over the period from 2009 - 2022 which give the reader a flavour of interpretation themes.
-The author also analyses basis risk considerations where both the 2014 Definitions and 2003 ISDA Credit Derivatives Definitions are relevant and for a more holistic view of risk management, common structured product amendments and index provisions are covered.
+Additionally, readers can learn from case studies and over 70 illustrations that have been incorporated to simplify product rules, along with Isda Determination Committee decisions over the 2009–22 period, giving readers a flavour of interpretation themes.
+The author also analyses basis risk considerations where both the 2014 and 2003 Isda Credit Derivatives Definitions are relevant, and, for a more holistic view of risk management, common structured product amendments and index provisions are covered.

-Throughout, the author highlights the importance of aligning risk management considerations with product behaviour.
-As Indra Rajaratnam emphasizes, any time spent understanding the nuances of a CDS is always beneficial.
+Throughout, Rajaratnam highlights the importance of aligning risk management considerations with product behaviour.
+As the author emphasises, any time spent understanding the nuances of a CDS is always beneficial.
 By developing a better understanding of CDS risks, effective risk mitigation becomes easier.

 About the Author